jodaelliott/Quantum-Espresso-Introduction/gettingStartedOnScarf.md

 If we plan to work on private materials, we might want to remove these permissions:

-    $ chmod o-rx nab23632
+    $ chmod o-rx myfedid

-This removes read and execute access to (o)ther user (in different groups), i.e. those outside of Diamond Light Source.
+This removes read and execute access to (<b>o</b>)ther user (in different groups), i.e. those outside of Diamond Light Source.

     $ ls
     drwxr-x--- 16 scarf1097 diag 4.0K Sep  6 09:56 myfedid

-    $ chmod g-rx nab23632
+    $ chmod g-rx myfedid
     $ ls
     drwx------ 16 scarf1097 diag 4.0K Sep  6 09:56 myfedid

-The second command shows how to remove access of other (g)roup members, i.e. other people from Diamond Light Source.
+The second command shows how to remove access of other (<b>g</b>)roup members, i.e. other people accessing SCARF through their affiliation with Diamond Light Source.

+Now that we have a directory to work in, we can create a soft link (shortcut) to our working directory.
+Lets go to our home directory

+    $ cd
+    $ ln -s /work4/dls/myfedid .
+    $ ls
+    lrwxrwxrwx  1 scarf1097 diag   19 Jan  7  2022 myfedid -> /work4/dls/myfedid

     $ cd myfedid

 # The Job Script (Line by Line)